 In many homes it can take 2-3 minutes for a particular faucet to “warm up”.
 In the past some builders have installed hot water recirculation lines to help alleviate the problem, but these systems are now illegal in most states due to their extreme inefficiency.

 Ezell-Morgan has designed a hot water recirculation system that incorporates the latest technology in circulator pumps and delivers hot water in just 5 seconds to every hot water appliance in the home.
 This system saves water as well as the energy used to heat it.
 It circulates hot water through a well-insulated loop that is driven by a tiny water pump specifically designed for the purpose.
 The pump features a built in thermostat that shuts it off when the water is up to temperature.
-It also has a 24-hour timer that can be used to turn off the pump at different times.
-This type of system is so efficient that it will actually be required by the 2012 energy code—but why wait.
+The pump is smart and remembers your patterns of use to anticipate when you will need hot water.
+It also features a vacation mode that shuts the pump off if 48 hours go by with no hot water use.

-Slab-on-grade homes lose a tremendous amount of heat through the outer edge of the foundation.
-This makes tile floors cold and uncomfortable as well.
-We insulate this area to a depth of two feet with high-density foam as required by ENERGY STAR.
+Slab-on-grade homes lose a tremendous amount of heat through the outer edge of the foundation, which makes tile floors cold and uncomfortable.
+We insulate this area with 2 inch thick, high-density foam.
 The parts that are exposed are protected with thick rubber sheeting that doubles as a termite shield.

 One of the most cost effective ways to improve the efficiency of the average home is to insulate unfinished concrete walls.
 In fact, there is no energy efficiency code standard that does not suggest, if not prescribe, this feature.
 This is because concrete has almost no measurable insulating value and normally the top foot of wall is exposed directly to outside air.
 The wall should be insulated to at least 3 feet below grade where the soil temperature stays about 50 to 60 degrees in this climate zone.